utkarshcmu/grafana.org/content/blog/2017-08-25-timeshift-ep10.md

 cover_image = "/assets/img/blog/timeshift/timeshift_10.jpg"
 cover_opacity = "0.4"
 cover_blur = "1px"
-description = "A roundup of articles and links form Grafana and the community from the past week" categories = ["timeShift", "Grafana Buzz"]
+description = "A weekly roundup of articles and links from Grafana and the community" categories = ["timeShift", "Grafana Buzz"]
 +++